osabased/horizon/experience-optimization.md

 ## Horizon becomes a coding agent

-Hardening rule: Experience optimization may change Horizon support behavior.
+Hardening rule: Experience Optimization may change Horizon support behavior.
 It must not make patch generation a core responsibility.

-## Experience optimization outruns observability
+## Experience Optimization outruns observability

 Hardening rule: A candidate cannot be promoted from evidence the adapter could not observe.